Jason9x/LimitlessFit-Server/README.md

 ### Install Dependencies

-Make sure you have the required dependencies in your `csproj` file.
-You can install them using NuGet:
+Make sure you have the needed dependencies in your `csproj` file.
+You may install them using NuGet:

 ```bash
 dotnet restore